gsoft-inc/wl-web-configs/docs/stylelint/setup-monorepo.md

 ├── .stylelintrc.json
 ```

-Then, open the newly created file and extend the default configuration with the shared configurations provided by this library:
+Then, open the newly created file and extend the default configuration with the shared configurations provided by `@workleap/stylelint-configs`:

 ```json .stylelintrc.json
 {